davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/api_epuck.rst

     my_robot = api_epuck.get_robot('192.168.43.125')

-* Get an instance of a simulated Epuck in Webots
+* To get an instance of a simulated e-puck in Webots:

 .. code-block:: python